Susanna Truong Table Mountain

 What has been your greatest achievement working for Systech?

 My greatest achievement, to date, has been my contribution to a team responsible for recovering the largest sum of money in Systech’s history for a single dispute.
-This is reflective of not only our great team work but also the quality of work that we are involved in day in day out.
+This is reflective of not only our great team work but also the strategic approach and quality of work that we are involved in day in day out.

 I am proud to say that I work on a team that achieves positive results for a client that we have built a strong relationship with.